aandrew-me/ytDownloader/README.md

 ✅ Light/Dark mode

-✅ Video download support (High resolution supported)

-✅ Audio download support
+✅ Supports hundreds of sites including Youtube, Facebook, Instagram, Tiktok, Twitter and so on.

 ✅ Available on Windows and Linux

-✅ Fast download speed
+✅ Fast download speeds

 ✅ No external dependencies needed